BiblicalStory/LIRF-BASEMAP250722/OBS_AR_CF_PERM/(AIS) Argument of Acts.md

 ## Narrative Framework

 - **Setting (1–3):**
-  The risen Jesus promises the Spirit’s power so the apostles can be witnesses.
+  The risen Jesus promises the Spirit’s power so the apostles can be eye-witnesses (witnesses that Jesus fulfilled OT, cf. Lk.
+24).
 Pentecost fulfills the Feast of Harvest, reversing Babel and birthing the new Temple community.
 Healing the lame man at the temple gate pictures Israel enabled to “walk” in God’s power.

 - **Conflict (4–13):**
   The temple leaders and Jews resist this new Temple, becoming jealous as Gentiles are drawn in.
 Stephen’s speech exposes their idolatry and rejection of the Spirit.
 Paul’s conversion reveals God’s plan to use him as a chosen instrument for the Gentiles.
 Jewish blasphemy (13:45) crystallizes the rejection.